Our customers have been hired by:

 Can we schedule a call next week to discuss this position further?

 Wow!
 Now that’s a great sample cover letter for a high school student, right?
 Let’s see how to breakdown this cover letter to make yours just as jaw-dropping.
-But remember—

 High School Cover Letter Template